anthonyjhicks/heathrow-landings/README.md

 ## Configuration

 There is no configuration UI.
-You must add the following to the sensor section of your configuration.yaml:
+You must add the following to the sensor section of your configuration.yaml and restart Home Assistant:

 ```markdown
 sensor: